2014–15 Duquesne Dukes men's basketball team

 The 2014–15 Duquesne Dukes men's basketball team represented Duquesne University during the 2014–15 NCAA Division I men's basketball season.
-The Dukes, led by third year head coach Jim Ferry, played their home games at the A. J. Palumbo Center and were members of the Atlantic 10 Conference.
-They finish the season 12–19, 6–12 in A-10 play to finish in eleventh place.
+The Dukes, led by third-year head coach Jim Ferry, played their home games at the A. J. Palumbo Center and were members of the Atlantic 10 Conference (A-10).
+They finished the season 12–19, 6–12 in A-10 play, to finish in eleventh place.
 They advanced to the second round of the A-10 tournament where they lost to George Washington.

 Previous season

 The 2013–14 Duquesne Dukes finished the season with an overall record of 13–17, with a record of 5–11 in the Atlantic 10 regular season in a tie for tenth place.
 In the 2014 Atlantic 10 tournament, the Dukes were defeated by Richmond in the second round.